 And here goes a paradox:

-The more intelligent your student is, the more pressure they feel upon them.
+The more intelligent your student is, the more pressure they feel.

 High expectations and unreasonable demands from the public lead students to the impostor syndrome* and desire to be the best in everything they do.
 Feeling like they are stuck trying to handle that pressure, students plagiarize struggling to manage it in all possible ways.

 And plagiarism appears one way to complete all tasks on time, prove competence, and win some time for a recharge.

 The stress your students experience because of that continuous pressure may lead to unintentional plagiarism or even self-plagiarism, as well: They confuse citations, forget about references, fail to paraphrase their sources right, or decide to use ideas and statements from their already-published works, ignoring the fact of self-plagiarism.